Towards Mitigating Excessive Forgetting in LLM Unlearning via Entanglement-Guidance with Proxy Constraint: Background and Related Work

-Among existing unlearning methods, Gradient Ascent (GA) is widely recognized for its strong forgetting capability.
-However, it often leads to over-forgetting, which degrades the model’s performance on unrelated tasks.
-This limitation is largely attributed to the use of unbounded forget losses and under-representative retain data, which together make it challenging to maintain a proper balance between forgetting and utility preservation.
-To mitigate this, GA-based variants introduce gradient upper bounds to encourage early convergence.
-Yet, such adjustments frequently result in under-forgetting, where sensitive or undesirable information is only partially removed \cite{fan2024simplicity, wang2024towards}.
+Continued gradient updates during unlearning can excessively alter the model’s behavior on forget samples, causing their predictions to diverge from those on naturally unseen inputs.
+Such over-unlearning not only degrades generalization and overall model utility but can also introduce new privacy risks.
+Such over-unlearning not only degrades generalization and model utility but also increases vulnerability to Membership Inference Attacks (MIA) \cite{shokri2017membership}, potentially leaking whether a sample in the forget dataset $\mathcal{D}_f$ was part of the original training set $\mathcal{D}$ \cite{shi2024muse,hayes2025inexact,pawelczyk2024machine}.

+To address these challenges, Huang et al. \cite{huang2024unified} incorporate gradient upper bounds to stabilize the optimization process and facilitate early convergence.
+However, it can inadvertently result in under-unlearning of sensitive information.
 An alternative line of work seeks to reverse the conventional training objective using an assistant LLM.
-For instance, Ji et al. \cite{ji2024reversing} propose training an auxiliary model with inverted training signals to address both over- and under-forgetting.
+For instance, Ji et al. \cite{ji2024reversing} propose training an auxiliary model with inverted training signals to address both over- and under-unlearning.
 While promising, this approach comes with significant computational overhead, as training an additional assistant model can be resource-intensive.